I’m just going to go ahead and say it: School reform is a civil rights issue, and it’s one that we can’t be moderate about. Sorry, not sorry.

 First, I must confess that over the last few years I have been gravely disappointed with the White moderate[…] who constantly says ‘I agree with you in the goal you seek, but I can’t agree with your methods of direct action.’ […] Lukewarm acceptance is much more bewildering than outright rejection.

 In the passage, Dr. King talked about his frustration with White folks who claimed to support integration, but wouldn’t join his movement because it seemed too controversial or too inconvenient.
 These “moderates” liked the idea of equality.
 It felt good to support.
 They were supposed to support it.
-But they weren’t willing to, you know, actually do something about it.
+But they weren’t willing to actually do anything meaningful about it.

 It happens in all sorts of areas, like housing, healthcare and even education.
-As an educator and advocate for social justice, I have a duty to call out those who stand in the way of our students’ potential.
+As an educator and equity advocate, I have a duty to call out those who stand in the way of our students’ potential.
 School reform is a civil rights issue, and opposing those of us who genuinely seek to build better schools simply makes it harder for our underserved students to get the opportunities they need.

 IMPERFECT SOLUTIONS, NOT PERFECT IMAGINATIONS

-We see this with a lot of school-reform critics, who specialize in finding flaws with ideas like Common Core and charter schools that could actually be beneficial for students who aren’t learning as effectively as they could be.
+We see this with a lot of school-reform critics, who specialize in finding flaws in state standards and accountability systems that could actually be beneficial for students who aren’t learning as effectively as they could be.

 Their arguments essentially boil down to this: Sure, our schools aren’t necessarily great, but if all these changes you want aren’t going to fix everything, we would be better off just leaving things alone.